Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Doctoral Student of Texts & Technology
+role: Doctor of Philosophy in of Texts & Technology

 # Organizations/Affiliations
 organizations: